shindupratama/Octomate/README.md

 ## Installation

 - Download ZIP file or clone this repository.
-- run `npm install` or `yarn install`, all required components will be installed automatically.
+- run `npm install` or `yarn install`, all required dependencies will be installed automatically.

 ## Build and run the app